 Our Verdict

 Would we go back?
-Yes.
-We've been a few times and will definitely go again.
-While the drinks and food are on the pricier side, and it is a bit out of the way from the city centre, you can feel the stress melt away as you watch the yachts glide by.
-The live DJ is always a nice touch, and the service consistently impresses.
+Yes, and we have, a few times.
+The drinks and food sit on the pricier side, and it's a little out of the way from the centre, but the stress lifts the moment the yachts start gliding past.
+The DJ is a nice touch and the service has been consistently good for us.

 Skip if: You're watching your budget closely or prefer a more casual, unpretentious atmosphere.
 The prices here reflect the prime location and quality, and the vibe is definitely more polished than laid-back.